Template Specs for MAC users

 - Download Adobe Acrobat Reader for free here and install it on your computer.

-- Download a copy of your templates and save them to your computer.
+- Download a fresh/new copy of your templates and save them to your computer.

 - To save the templates to your computer without them automatically opening in Preview: move your mouse over the download link, Control+click and then select “Download linked file” (if using Safari) or “Save Link As” (if using Chrome).